WickedNekomata/Byte/README.md

 # BYTE

-Byte is a management game currently being developed by Sandra Alvarez and Guillem Costa for the AI subject.
+Byte is a management game developed by Sandra Alvarez and Guillem Costa for the AI subject.

 In Byte, you take the role of the manager of a burger fast food restaurant (aka diner).
 Will you be able to bring the success to your new business or will you throw in the towel?
 Play with the likes!